Efficient Classification of SARS-CoV-2 Spike Sequences Using Federated Learning: Proposed Approach

 \subsection{Architecture}

 The architecture consists of two types of components: 1) client models (local) and 2) Federated Learning models (global).
 The approach is based on a decentralized data approach that involves dividing the dataset into different smaller parts and processing each part separately.
-The client model is comprised of three parts of the dataset to train the models locally.
+The client model is composed of three parts of the dataset to train the models locally.
 These trained local models are pushed to a central (global) neural network (NN) based model.
-Only the weights, biases, and other parameters are provided to the NN, where they are pruned to get the final predictions.
+Only the weights, biases, and other parameters are provided to the global NN.
+To further reduce the size of the global model, it may undergo pruning (removing the less important parameters).
 The NN model gets all the locally trained models and averages them out, effectively creating a new global model (Federated Learning model).
 The Federated Learning model coordinates the federated learning process and uses a fourth part of the dataset to train the global model.
 Each step is explained in more detail below: